MakeSchool-Tutorials/ecommerce-tutorial/P11-Connect-AddToCart-Button-With-Cart/content.md

 > [action]
 >
 > Use `querySelectorAll` to select all buttons and assign it to a variable named `all_items_button`
 >
+> Add this code below the for loop you wrote to display items in the page
+>
 ```js
 const all_items_button = document.querySelectorAll(“button”)